buttheadbob/MDK-SE/Advanced:-IGC:-Example-3-Simple-Echo-using-wicoIGC-Class.md

         if (_debug) _gridProgram.Echo(_unicastMessageHandlers.Count.ToString() + " unicast message handlers");
 ```
 ### Receiving Broadcast Messages
+This part of the routine handles processing the received messages.
+The queues are checked until all broadcast messages are processed.

 ```csharp
         // TODO: make this a yield return thing if processing takes too long do